ray-project/ray/doc/source/train/user-guides/fault-tolerance.rst

 Restore a Ray Train Experiment
 ------------------------------

-At the experiment level, :ref:`Trainer restoration <trainer-restore>` allows you to resume a previously interrupted experiment from where it left off.
+At the experiment level, Trainer restoration allows you to resume a previously interrupted experiment from where it left off.

 A Train experiment may be interrupted due to one of the following reasons: